namrataaravinda/Spell-check/README.md

 - Anisha: Banner designs and artwork.

+## Contribution
+The `spellchecker` library has deprecated dependencies like `indexed`, which don't run on python3.
+Change up the code, so it runs on a different nlp/word processing library (eg. Textblob, LanguageTool etc.) facilitating all the functions already made.
+Feel free to add to the functionality, with supporting code.

 ## License

 This project is licensed under the GNU GPL v3 License.
 See the [LICENSE](LICENSE) file for more details.